BeemFlow/beemflow/README.md

 📖 **[Read & Feed the Comprehensive Guide](./docs/BEEMFLOW.md)** — The exhaustive, LLM-ingestible reference for BeemFlow, suitable for training, implementation, and integration by AI agents and developers worldwide.

+**Architecture Note:** BeemFlow uses **CUE as an evaluation engine**, not a custom templating language.
+The `{{ }}` syntax is BeemFlow's runtime layer that extracts expressions and evaluates them using native CUE.
+This gives you CUE's full power (operators, functions, type system) plus BeemFlow's workflow-specific features (runtime context, orchestration, state management).

 ---

 ## Why BeemFlow?